justb4/docker-mapproxy-mapserver-mapnik/patches/01-config-reload/README.md

 # Commands

 The version from `master` fetched on May 24, 2024 which is the version in MapProxy 2.0.2.
-Will do this later, too involved now, just copy [mapnik.py](mapnik.py) as here.
+Will do this later, too involved now integrating multiprocessing, optional multithreading and auto-config reload, so just copy [mapnik.py](mapnik.py) as is into Dockerfile MapProxy installation.

 So this for later: